sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/01_preprocessing.md

 > The full folder structure is required to read the `.vrt` file.

 Now that you've downloaded the optical mosaic, you can use it in other SEPAL workflows or transfer it to your computer using [FileZilla](https://filezilla-project.org/).

+## Radar mosaics
+> *A video-tutorial is available in [this YouTube video](https://www.youtube.com/watch?v=lip8C4tq7ig)*.

+The SEPAL recipe for radar mosaics allows users to generate analysis-ready data (ARD) from the Sentinel-1 C-Band synthetic aperture radar (SAR) mission, which can be used in subsequent analysis, such as land cover classification.

+##

+The following steps demonstrate the default procedure for creating a yearly timescan, useful for tasks such as land cover mapping.

+1. Select **Radar mosaic** within SEPAL **Recipes**.
+2. Select your area of interest (AOI) and the year.
+3. Check for orbit coverage.

+    - Deselect all processing parameters.
+    - Select **Ascending orbit** and let the mosaic render.
+    - Deselect **Ascending orbit** and select **Descending orbit**.
+Let the mosaic render.
+    - See if both orbits cover the entire AOI.
+      - If they do not, select the orbit that covers the entire AOI.
+      - If they do, select both and let the mosaic render; then, check for artifacts that may originate from using both orbits.

+4. Select **Terrain** under **Geometric operations**.
+5. Select **Moderate** under **Outlier removal**.
+6. Export **Median**, **Min**, **Max**, and **STD** layers for both polarization bands **VV** and **VH**.

+Follow the video tutorial linked above, which demonstrates these steps in a reproducible way.